NVIDIA/ais-k8s/helm/README.md

 Then modify the values in each new file for your desired cluster.

+### Cloud credentials

+To configure backend provider secrets from the helm charts, set the value `cloud-secrets.enabled: true` for your environment in the [helmfile](./ais/helmfile.yaml).

+Then, add a configuration values file in the [config/cloud](./ais/config/cloud/) directory to populate the variables used by the [cloud-secrets templates](./ais/charts/cloud-secrets/templates/).

+Note this chart only creates the secrets to be mounted by the targets.
+Extra environment variables can be provided through the values for the main AIS chart.

+For OCI, setting the `OCI_COMPARTMENT_OCID` variable is necessary to provide a default compartment.

 ### Install Charts

 To install the charts provided, we use [helmfile](https://github.com/helmfile/helmfile?tab=readme-ov-file).
 Update the `helmfile.yaml` to configure the destination namespaces and set the environment for your deployment.